identixone/fastapi_contrib/README.rst

         setup_exception_handlers(app)

-If you want to correctly handle scenario when request is an empty body:
+If you want to correctly handle scenario when request is an empty body (IMPORTANT: non-multipart):

 .. code-block:: python